 On January 1, 2011 Corporal Torres deployed voluntarily to Afghanistan and was awarded as Division Marine of the Year.
 On July 3, 2011, while serving as a scout supporting the 1st Tank Battalion, Corporal Torres lost both legs and sustained extensive damage to his left elbow when he stepped on an IED.

 Corporal Torres has been awarded a Combat Action Ribbon, Afghan Campaign Medals, Global War on Terror Medal, National Defense Medal, Sea Service Deployment Ribbon, Navy and Marine Corp Achievement Medals, NATO Medal ISAF Afghanistan Medal, Purple Heart, Navy Unit Commendation, Global War on Terrorism Expeditionary Medal, Good Conduct Medal, as well as Certificates of Commendations and Letters of Appreciation.

-This year, Corporal Carlos Torres has joined THE HEROES PROJECT to take on Operation 7 Volcanoes and summit one of the worlds tallest volcanoes in the world.
+This year, Corporal Carlos Torres has joined THE HEROES PROJECT to take on Operation 7 Volcanoes and summit the highest active volcano in the world, Ojos del Salado.